Skip to main content

-Fresh cassava roots with rough brown skin
+Long cassava or yuca roots with rough brown bark-like skin and pale white flesh

 Cassava History: Amazonian Domestication, Processing, and Global Survival